Breadcrumb

 Tattoo Problems

-A tattoo is a series of puncture wounds that carry dye into the different levels of the skin.
-At first, the tattoo may be swollen and there may be some crusting on the surface.
-It is normal for the tattoo to ooze small amounts of blood for up to 24 hours, and it may ooze clear, yellow, or blood-tinged fluid for several days.
+A tattoo is a series of puncture wounds that carry ink into the different levels of the skin.
+At first, the tattoo may be swollen.
+There may be some crusting on the surface.
+It's normal for the tattoo to ooze small amounts of blood for up to 24 hours.
+And it may ooze clear, yellow, or blood-tinged fluid for several days.

 Problems with tattoos include:

-- Minor skin reactions (contact dermatitis) or serious allergic reactions to the tattooing method or dye.
+- Minor skin reactions (contact dermatitis) or serious allergic reactions to the tattooing method or ink.

-- Scarring, which can include raised scar tissue (keloids).
+- Scarring.
+This can include raised scar tissue (keloids).

-Be sure to consider all aspects of getting a tattoo.
+Be sure to think about all aspects of getting a tattoo.
 A tattoo should be considered permanent.
 Tattoo removal is hard and may cause scarring.
 It may not be possible to completely remove a tattoo and restore your normal skin colour and texture.
-If you have not yet made a decision about tattooing, see the Prevention section for information about tattooing.

 Health Canada recommends that you avoid black henna dyes and pastes for henna tattoos that contain para-phenylenediamine (PPD) because of the risk of an allergic reaction.
 Health Canada encourages everyone to report adverse reactions to permanent and temporary tattoos to their local health unit.